dhbradshaw/keras_play/log.md

+## 2016-03-10

+Problem 9.
+Not much to learn here--it was a pretty simple problem.
+But it was an excuse to use bare loops and break for the first time.

 ## 2016-03-09

 Problem 8.
 The main trick today was converting a string into a sequence of digits.
 The solution ended up being this: